cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/207_Closures.md

 ## Closure Expressions##

-Nested functions, as introduced in [Nested Functions], are a convenient means of naming and defining self-contained blocks of code as part of a larger function.
+Nested functions, as introduced in [Nested Functions](206_Functions.html#nested-functions "Nested Functions"), are a convenient means of naming and defining self-contained blocks of code as part of a larger function.
 However, it is sometimes useful to write shorter versions of function-like constructs without a full declaration and name.
 This is particularly true when you work with functions that take other functions as one or more of their arguments.

 *Closure expressions* are a way to write inline closures in a brief, focused syntax.
 Closure expressions provide several syntax optimizations for writing closures in their simplest form without loss of clarity or intent.
 The closure expression examples below illustrate these optimizations by refining a single example of the `sort` function over several iterations, each of which expresses the same functionality in a more succinct way.